-The state will make a payment as invoices are received and are approved by the project director.
+The state will make a single payment when all of the deliverables are received, and the contract is completed and approved by the project director.

 SEC.
 3.11 PROMPT PAYMENT FOR STATE PURCHASES

 The state is eligible to receive a 5% discount for all invoices paid within 15 business days from the date of receipt of the commodities or services and/or a correct invoice, whichever is later.
 The discount shall be taken on the full invoice amount.
 The state shall consider payment being made as either the date a printed warrant is issued or the date an electronic funds transfer (EFT) is initiated.